gauravkothari81/Web-Scraping-With-Python/README.md

 2) Creating a function to get data in HTML format from website.

-Here, we are creating a function to reading the url and then extracting the HTML from the same.
+Here, we are creating a function to reading the url and then extracting the HTML from the same with the help of html.parser.

+3) Using a function 'getHTML' to get data from Wikipedia